Fully prepared to face any challenge from Pak: BSF

 The BSF DG, who arrived on a two-day visit to Jammu on Monday to review security situation, especially along the forward posts, said Pakistan is targeting civilian areas which is very unfortunate.

-However, he said the Border Security Force (BSF) is giving befitting replies to Pakistan.
+However, he said the BSF is giving befitting replies to Pakistan.

 On the casualties suffered by Pakistan in the retaliatory action, he said, "We are waiting for the feedback to ascertain the casualties suffered by them."